 For comparison: A professionally installed system typically runs $300–$1,500 upfront plus $20–$50 per month in monitoring fees.
 Over three years, that’s $720–$1,800 in subscriptions alone.
 A budget home security system without monthly fees pays for itself fast.

-This is a question I get constantly, and the honest answer depends on your situation.
-Here’s how I break it down across the factors that matter most:
+So is DIY actually better, or am I just biased?
+Honestly, the answer depends on your situation.
+Here’s how I break it down:

 | Factor | DIY System | Professional System |